geodynamics/aspect/cookbooks/visualizing_phase_diagram/doc/visualizing_phase_diagram.md

 visualize the diagrams of these two separately.

-The material model is then set up to mimic mantle phase transitions at 410, 520, and 660&nbsp;km.
+The material model is then set up to mimic mantle phase transitions at 410, 520, and 660 km.
 Details of phase transitions are taken from (Billen and Arredondo 2018).
 A trick is needed to make this work: we assign the values of the density to the field of heat capacity in the input file.
 To do this, We use the phase inputs implemented in the visco plastic plug-in.
 This serves the